 There are 5 official types of TLDs:

 Generic top-level domains are the most common form of TLD in use today.
-These include many of the original TLDs that were released, that are now available for use with any type of site.
-These include: .com, .org, .net, .co, and more.
+These include many of the original TLDs that were released, which are now available for use with any type of site.
+These include .com, .org, .net, .co, and more.

-Sponsored top–level domains are those proposed and supervised by private organisations such as businesses and government agencies.
+Sponsored top-level domains are those proposed and supervised by private organisations such as businesses and government agencies.
+These domain extensions are reserved for particular groups and organisations that fulfil certain criteria, and you must pass an approval process before you can use them.
 Some common sTLDs are:

 Country code TLDs were established to denote differences in domains depending on their geographic location.
 Each of these domains have dedicated managers who ensure they’re operated according to local standards.